tvlad1234/pillScope/README.md

 # pillScope
-Oscilloscope based around the STM32F103 Blue Pill and an OLED screen
+Oscilloscope based around the STM32F103 Blue Pill and an OLED screen\
+_Take a look at [pillScope Plus](https://github.com/tvlad1234/pillScopePlus), with a better screen and more sample memory_
 ## Features
 -3.3V to 3.3V input range (can be increased if using attenuator probes)\
 Approximatively 1MOhm input impedance\